Tron: Legacy: Marketing and promotions

 On July 21, 2009, several film-related websites posted they had received via mail a pair of "Flynn's Arcade" tokens along with a flash drive.
 Its content was an animated GIF that showed CSS code lines.
 Four of them were put together and part of the code was cracked, revealing the URL to Flynnlives.com, a fictitious site maintained by activists who believe Kevin Flynn is alive, even though he has been missing since 1989.
 Clicking on a tiny spider in the lower section of the main page led to a countdown clock that hit zero on July 23, 2009, 9:30 pm PDT.
 Within the Terms of Use Section, an address was found.
-It lies in San Diego, California, USA near the city's convention center where the Comic-Con 2009 took place and some footage and information on the sequel was released.
+It lies in San Diego, California, US near the city's convention center where the Comic-Con 2009 took place and some footage and information on the sequel was released.
 Flynn's Arcade was re-opened at that location, with several Space Paranoids arcade machines and a variety of '80s video games.
 A full-size light cycle from the new film was on display.

 A ninth viral site, homeoftron.com, was found.
 It portrays some of the history of Flynn's Arcade as well as a fan memoir section.
 On December 19, 2009, a new poster was revealed, along with the second still from the film.
 Banners promoting the film paved the way to the 2010 Comic-Con convention center, making this a record third appearance for the film at the annual event.

 Disney also partnered with both Coke Zero and Norelco on Tron: Legacy.
 Disney's subsidiary Marvel Comics had special covers of their superheroes in Tron garb, and Nokia had trailers for the film preloaded on Nokia N8 phones while doing a promotion to attend the film's London premiere.
 While Sam picks up a can of Coors in the film, it was not product placement, with the beer appearing because Kosinski "just liked the color and thought it would look good on screen."